privet-kitty/dufy/README.md

     * (ql:register-local-projects)
     * (ql:quickload :dufy)

-The path of the local projects is holded in `ql:*local-project-directories*`.
+The path of the local projects is held in `ql:*local-project-directories*`.

 If you want to use ASDF without quicklisp, you should put the directory of Dufy to an appropriate location and do `(asdf:load-system :dufy)`.